ftsrg/ingraph/README.md

 #### Troubleshooting for Eclipse

-If you have compile errors in the imported Xtend projects, remove the `build/` directories from the projects with the `./clean-build-dirs.sh` script, right click the parent project and issue **Gradle** | **Refresh Gradle Project**.
+If you have compile errors in the imported Xtend projects:
+1. Remove the `build/` directories from the projects with the `./clean-build-dirs.sh` script.
+2. Right click the parent project and issue **Gradle** | **Refresh Gradle Project**.
+3. Wait for the build to complete.
+If there are still errors, run **Project** | **Clean**, but hopefully this won't be necessary.

 ### IntelliJ IDEA